eilvelia/tdl/README.md

 Call a TDLib method asynchronously.
 If the request fails, the promise rejects with `TDLibError` containing the error code and error message.

-For the information regarding TDLib API list, see the "Getting started" section of this README.
+For information regarding the TDLib API list, see the [Getting started](#getting-started) section of this README.

 ```javascript
 const chats = await client.invoke({